Dr. Karren Dunkley: Receiving the Order of Jamaica

 At Columbia University, Dunkley received a second master’s in education and her doctorate in organization and leadership.

-In an interview with The Gleaner newspaper in Jamaica last year, Dunkley recalled enduring rough times, especially after moving to the US.
-At one stage, she was living in her car and showering at the Long Island Marriott Hotel, where she worked as a waitress.
+Dunkley recently spoke to The Gleaner newspaper in Jamaica about her tough times.
+She faced challenges when she moved to the US.
+At one point, she lived in her car.
+She also showered at the Long Island Marriott Hotel where she worked as a waitress.
+She even lived in her car and showered at the Long Island Marriott Hotel where she worked as a waitress.

-Approximately 150 persons will receive national awards this year.
-Among them are Edmund Bartlett, Jamaica’s minister of tourism, who receives the Order of Jamaica, the country’s fifth-highest honor.